 Didion communicates such a sense of emptiness in her work, in the episodic structure of the text and the minimal plot provided, that it becomes almost impossible to discuss.
 How can one discuss the lack of in a text?
 The emptiness?
 Didion raises similar questions artists today find themselves asking.
 How can we speak to the present day and verbalise any of this experience without relying on the tropes of a movement?
 The early Romantics didn’t call themselves Romantics at the time.
 What are we and how and when do we find out?

 Didion’s text, published in 1970, speaks clearly to some social contexts.
-The freeways and the coca-colas as examples of modernity and consumerism that provide her relief, and the abortion speaking to ideas of feminism and autonomy.
+The freeways and the coca-colas as examples of modernity and consumerism that provide her relief and Maria’s abortion speaks to ideas of feminism and autonomy.
 What is said then, definitely does speak to her contemporary environment.
 But more interestingly, Didion plays with empty space to speak to themes of nihilism and fatalism, ideas that seem relevant today in the process of creating art.
 Perhaps within these spaces, we, as a modern audience, fill the gaps as we read.
 And perhaps that is the crux of Didion’s novel, its inclusion and reliance on the empty spaces to be read and navigated with as much detail as the prose.
-In the process of navigating her own experience of 1970, Didion finds the technical inclusion of emptiness as vital as the narrative, and perhaps this speaks directly to the sense of immobility in existing in the present.
+In the process of navigating her own experience of 1970, Didion finds the technical inclusion of emptiness as vital as the narrative, and perhaps this speaks directly to the sense of immobility found within existing in the present.
 In 2018, we can adopt this navigation of emptiness and space to find ways to cope with our own contemporary environment.
 Looking at spaces in literature, such as Didion’s elliptical novel, we find ourselves seeing from an altogether different viewpoint.
 A viewpoint that is familiar.
-A sense of emptiness and existential dread in how to move forward in the present day, in a culture of climate change and intersectional identity politics.
+A sense of emptiness and existential dread in how to move forward in the present day, in a culture of climate change and crises and identity politics.

 Notably, the spaces in Didion’s novel importantly draw an even bigger focus on what is said.
 By leaving spaces and structuring the text so episodically, the episodes themselves are emboldened and the protagonist’s experience and the experience of the reader are enlivened.
 Nicholas Rombes writes that the novel is ‘so full of excess truth that it shoots across the page more as a prophecy than a novel’.